pangxueyu233/CCI-in-ESCC/CCI_signatures_Identified.md

 ![image-20211109140009775](CCI_signatures_Identified.assets/image-20211109140009775.png)

-* Then, we began to identify the confused signaturs in ESCC SE cells.
+* Then, we began to identify the CCI signaturs in ESCC SE cells.

 ~~~R
 Idents(merge_Malignant_And_Normal_SE1) <- merge_Malignant_And_Normal_SE1$predicted.id